Government ethics chief blasts Trump over plans for business

 "This is not a blind trust," he said.
 "It's not even close."

-Shaub's office is not an enforcement agency, but it advises executive branch officials about how to avoid conflicts of interest.
-It is in the process of combing through the financial holdings of Trump's Cabinet nominees to look for problems.
+Shaub's office is not an enforcement agency, but it advises executive branch officials about how to avoid conflicts.
+It's the office combing through the financial holdings of Trump's Cabinet nominees to look for problems.

 Earlier Wednesday, Trump announced that he would place his vast business holdings in a trust controlled by his adult sons, Don Jr. and Eric, and that he would relinquish his leadership of the Trump Organization.